-Too often, children suffer the most during even a normal divorce.
+Too often, children suffer the most, even during a normal divorce.
 They have less control over the situation and fewer tools to cope with the emotional roller coaster.
-Especially true in highly contentious divorces, as narcissists often escalate conflict, the problem amplifies.
+This is true in most cases, especially in highly contentious ones.
+As narcissists often escalate the conflict, this problem only amplifies.

 When it comes to ending a marriage, children are the most vulnerable parties.
-If you divorce a narcissist, you may want to take additional steps to ensure their protection throughout the process.
+If you divorce a narcissist, you may want to take additional steps to protect your kids throughout the process.

 A substantial difference exists between being self-absorbed or acting selfishly and being a full-on narcissist.
-Already a complicated process, this only elevates tension and conflict in divorce.
+Already a complicated process, this level of personality disorder only elevates tension and conflict in divorce.
 It often complicates things even further and leaves lasting damage.